Non-Abelian Chiral 2-Form and M5-Branes: Non-Abelain Chiral 2-Form: Multiple M5-Branes

-Several famous no-go theorems \cite{no-go} claim that such exotic system (multiple M5-branes) is impossible to build.
+Several no-go theorems \cite{no-go} have claimed that such an exotic system (multiple M5-branes) is impossible to build.
 They considered general deformations of N commuting copies of Abelian self-dual 2-form gauge theory in 6 dimensions, and they found that a consistent non-Abelian deformation is always trivial in the sense that it will be equivalent to simply a change of variables that does not really deform the gauge algebra.
-However, every no-go theorem has their weakness, although they did not assume the deformed gauge transformations to correspond to a particular type of symmetry algebra, they did assume that the deformation was ${\bf local}$. \\
+However, every no-go theorem has their weakness, although they did not assume the deformed gauge transformations to correspond to a particular type of symmetry algebra, they did assume that the deformation was ${local}$.
+But accepting the non-locality of M5-branes theory is not enough to see how to construct such a theory and we certainly need some other ideas. \\

-However, only introducing non-locality is not enough to see where we should go and of course we will need other ideas.
-We will discuss them in detail in this chapter.
-We will construct a non-Abelian self-dual 2-form gauge theory in 6 dimensions with a spatial direction compactified on a circle of radius R (The reason for the compactification will be given later).
-It has the following two important properties to be justified as a correct theory for M5-branes.
-(1) it reduces to the Yang-Mills theory (multiple D4-branes) in 5 dimensions for small radius R. (2) It is equivalent to the Lorentz-invariant theory of Abelian chiral 2-forms when we turn off the coupling.
+We will be constructing a non-Abelian self-dual 2-form gauge theory in 6 dimensions with a spatial direction compactified on a circle of radius R. (The reason for the compactification will be given later.)
+It has the following two important properties to justify that it can be a correct theory for M5-branes.
+(1) It reduces to the Yang-Mills theory (multiple D4-branes) in 5 dimensions for small radius R. (2) It is equivalent to the Lorentz-invariant theory of Abelian chiral 2-forms when we turn off the coupling.
 Previous no-go theorems prohibiting non-Abelian deformations are circumvented by introducing nonlocality along the compactified dimension.\cite{HHM}